Doctorate of Marriage and Family Therapy (DMFT)

 4. Demonstrate professional engagement or interest working in a clinical setting.

-*Note: If the degree was awarded oversees, it must be from an institution that is approved by the Ministry of Education.
+*Note: If the degree was awarded overseas, it must be from an institution that is approved by the Ministry of Education.

 Students, who meet the above criteria, will be required to complete the following steps in order to be admitted and enrolled at TUW: